cjpleasant88/Grab-Go/Final Presentation/README.md

                [![IdentityDbContext](http://img.youtube.com/vi/egITMrwMOPU/0.jpg)](https://www.youtube.com/watch?v=egITMrwMOPU&list=PL6n9fhu94yhVkdrusLaQsfERmL_Jh4XmU&index=66&t=0s)
 - what would you change / what do you know now that you wish you knew "then"?
    - A few sprints started off slower just due to many other tasks taking prioroty
    - As I was learning, my code was very sporradic as I tested out new ways to implement something.
-More uniform and organized code goingn forward will help.
+More uniform and organized code going forward will help.
 There are many commented out blocks of code where you can tell I has no idea what I was doing at the time.
+   - Setting up the database and knowing exactly how the Entity RelationShip Diagram should be set up is very important
+   - Wish I had a better understanding of Javascipt/React , any of the responsive languages